PEOPLE DON’T TAKE TRIPS, TRIPS TAKE PEOPLE ~ JOHN STEINBECK

 Travel adventures are just that—adventures.
 Some are educational, some whimsical, some disappointing, some grueling and some exceptional.
 With travel there’s always this business with transportation—being shuttled to and from the place you really want to be.

-We had also booked Aer Lingus for our flight from Dublin to Catania.
-Once again we weighed, ticketed and heaved-ho our luggage onto the conveyor belt.
-We are no longer young and this exercise is strenuous.
+We booked with Aer Lingus again after our amazing stay in Ireland.
+We flew out of Dublin to Catania.
+And, yes, we had to weigh, ticket and heave-ho our luggage onto another conveyor belt.
+The point of this musing is that we are no longer young and this exercise is strenuous.
 I couldn’t help thinking that in a few more years we wouldn’t be able to physically do this—than what?
 I’m guessing this is the direction automation is taking us but so far Aer Lingus is the only airline that’s embraced it (as far as we know).

 Manuel, our beautiful friend from Catania (now living in Columbia) came to the rescue.
 She called one of the taxi companies and discovered that there are legitimate and illegitimate taxis.
-She gave me the Italian words to use when hiring a taxi, “Tariffa fissa, venti euro, vero?”
+She called me and told me what to say to determine which is which.
+Then she texted me with the words “Tariffa fissa, venti euro, vero?”

 The terrace with a view of the ocean